VegFest/act.vegfest.org/veggie-burgers-at-wendys/index.md

 ---
-title: "Wendy's now offering a veggie burger in 3 states"
+title: "Wendy's now offering a veggie burgers in 3 states"
 description: "Wendy's is currently offering a new vegan black bean burger at 24 locations across the US.
 Find out if there's one near you.
 Tell Wendy's you want vegetarian options at all their locations."
 base-url: https://act.vegfest.org/veggie-burgers-at-wendys/
 ---